 It’s quite a trend to see that people tend to fall into Customs – so it’s refreshing to see that you created that path yourself.
 What’s life like now that you’ve come to lead a Legal Trade function?

 What makes me most enthusiastic about working with Customs and Trade is that it’s all (or will be!) based on harmonized provisions – this is by nature a global career.
 Professionals in this area speak the same language – though in different ways.
 The position of Legal Director empowers me to interact with different industries at all business levels.
 Working with international organizations and government officials enables me to exercise my analytical mindset in comprehending the legal provisions and translating those into workable and compliant solutions.

 From a people management perspective, being responsible to educate and coach young professionals in this area is certainly an opportunity I don’t take for granted.
 They’re the future!

 I couldn’t agree more.
-I find it’s a very rewarding task to influence the up and comers.
-Now, you’ve been in their shoes before - would you say there’s anything in particular that helped you move up the ladder?
+I find it a very rewarding task to influence the up-and-comers.
+Now, you’ve been in their shoes before – would you say there’s anything in particular that helped you move up the ladder?

 The years of experience in both industry and advisory sectors in various jurisdictions; the proven experience in the area, which I was only able to achieve because of my learning aptitude.